-Interstate 81 - Interchange improvements at Exit 14 and 19 in Washington County.
-Improvements at Exit 7 in the City of Bristol including added capacity on ramps and cross streets.

-Jeb Stuart Highway - Widening/Improvement along Route 58 to Route 712 North (Zion Church Road) and on to Route 1202 (South Beaver Dam Avenue)

-Route 140 Extension - New Route 140 extension from the north corporate limit of Abingdon to Route 19 (Porterfield Highway).
+- INTERSTATE 81 Interchange improvements at Exit 14, 17, and 19 in Washington County.
+Improvements at Exit 7 in the City of Bristol including added capacity on ramps and cross streets. - JEB STUART HIGHWAY Widening/Improvement along Route 58 to Route 712 North (Zion Church Road) and on to Route 1202 (South Beaver Dam Avenue) - ROUTE 140 EXTENSION New Route 140 extension from the north corporate limit of Abingdon to Route 19 (Porterfield Highway).

-The 2035 VSTP Update was completed in April 2013 to identify and focus on key needs; areas where applying limited resources will have the greatest impact.
-The recommendations include on the following page were included:
+The 2035 VSTP Update was completed in April 2013.
+The purpose of the update was to identify and focus on key needs; areas where applying limited resources will have the greatest impact.
+The highway recommendations included in the update are listed on the following page.